 This page was exported from King Weekly Sentinel

-The current proposed iteration of a tree bylaw seems to have gained some support as a reaction to radical “lot clearing” in regards to commercial development in some of the Township villages, in addition to residential clearing.
-A fairly punitive bylaw was suggested some time agao as a reaction, one that involved the municipality determining what trees could or could not be removed from a property owner's lot, and an obligation to retain an arborist, pay fees, etc. to make changes in trees to their own property.
-It was eventually decided that the first iteration was a bit “aggressive” and that reconsideration of a tree bylaw was necessary and that in the meantime an educational component needed to find its way into the tree retention/canopy enhancement discussion.
+The current proposed iteration of a tree bylaw seems to have gained some support as a reaction to radical "lot clearing" in regards to commercial development in some of the Township villages, in addition to residential clearing.
+A fairly punitive bylaw was suggested some time ago as a reaction, one that involved the municipality determining what trees could or could not be removed from a property owner's lot, and an obligation to retain an arborist, pay fees, etc. to make changes in trees to their own property.
+Any Tree removal and trimming services that occurred would have to be approved prior to them happening -- although, this didn't apply to singular trees in a resident's backyard.
+It hoped to reduce the number of trees being removed by commercial projects but was eventually decided that the first iteration was a bit "aggressive" and that reconsideration of a tree bylaw was necessary and that in the meantime an educational component needed to find its way into the tree retention/canopy enhancement discussion.

 The proposed bylaw is only directed at the villages.
 Is this because the "clear cutting" was objectionable in the village, or because the villages are being singled out ot pay for township-wide tree replanting?
 Why are the agricultural properties not subject ot this bylaw, or the residential non-farm properties in the township?
 Are all residents not responsible for maintaining the tree canopy?
 If there is to be consideration of a tree bylaw it seems more reasonable and equitable that it apply to all residents, not just the residents of the villages.